abinas-hdb/Zabbix_Overlay/README.md

 Once completed, you will find the `zabbix_overlay.exe` inside the `dist` folder.

-## License
-The license for this project has not been specified yet.

 ## Known Issues & Troubleshooting

 **Antivirus False Positives (Windows)**